jackiechen930812/mixup_to_random_extreme/README.md

 * used for parse the generated data from frequency.py, and processed into a form that can be loaded by dataloader

 ## Use the generated data for training in train.py
+* add a button for using frequency or not in training process

 ## Requirements and Installation
 * A computer running macOS or Linux